-- The research typically starts with a literature review, which is written in chapter 2 of your thesis - The literature review contains secondary literature work previously published by other scholars. - A good literature review is comprehensive, critical and contextualized - A good literature review shows: - That you are aware of what is going on in the field - ♦ That there is a theory base for the work you are proposing to do - ♦ How your work fits in with what has already been done - ♦ That your work has significance - ◆ That your work will lead to new knowledge.
+- The literature review contains secondary literature work previously published by other scholars. - A good literature review is comprehensive, critical and contextualized - A good literature review shows: - ♦ That you are aware of what is going on in the field - ♦ That there is a theory base for the work you are proposing to do - ♦ How your work fits in with what has already been done - ♦ That your work has significance - ♦ That your work will lead to new knowledge.